ipsa07/AdvertisementWebsite/README.md

   * ECS : Orchestration

-  * SNS : Advertisement microservice notifies lambda to write adv details to elastic search
+  * SNS : Advertisement microservice notifies lambda to write adv details to elastic search.
+Building Event Driven Microservices with AWS SNS.

   * API Gateway : Acts as a reverse proxy to accept all application programming interface (API) calls.
+Securing APIs with API Gateway and with token auth.

   * EC2